Natron

 Natron is a naturally occurring mixture of sodium carbonate decahydrate (Na2CO3·10H2O, a kind of soda ash) and around 17% sodium bicarbonate (also called baking soda, NaHCO3) along with small quantities of sodium chloride and sodium sulfate.
 Natron is white to colourless when pure, varying to gray or yellow with impurities.
 Natron deposits are sometimes found in saline lake beds which arose in arid environments.
 Throughout history natron has had many practical applications that continue today in the wide range of modern uses of its constituent mineral components.

 In modern mineralogy the term natron has come to mean only the sodium carbonate decahydrate (hydrated soda ash) that makes up most of the historical salt.

 Etymology

-The English and German word natron is a French cognate derived from the Spanish natrón through Latin natrium and Greek nitron (νίτρον).
+The English and German word natron is a French cognate derived through the Spanish natrón from Latin natrium and Greek nitron (νίτρον).
 This derives from the Ancient Egyptian word nṯrj.
 Natron refers to Wadi El Natrun or Natron Valley in Egypt, from which natron was mined by the ancient Egyptians for use in burial rites.
-The modern chemical symbol for sodium, Na, is an abbreviation of that element's New Latin name natrium, which was derived from natron.
+The modern chemical symbol for sodium, Na, is an abbreviation of that element's Neo-Latin name natrium, which was derived from natron.
+The name of the chemical element Nitrogen is also a cognate to natron, it derives from Greek nitron and -gen (a producer of something, in this case Nitric acid, which was produced from niter (nitre) (potassium nitrate)).
+Niter was also an obsolete name for natron because in earlier times, both minerals used to be confused with each other.